-32. Oronoco Outfall Remediation (TES, DPI)
+65. Oronoco Outfall Remediation (TES, DPI)

 The City continues to address environmental concerns associated with the Alexandria Town Gas - Oronoco site (ATG-Oronoco).
 Since entering the site into Virginia's Voluntary Remediation Program (VRP) in 2000, the City has made considerable progress towards remediation.
 Over the decades during which many of these manufactured gas plant (MGPs) operated, coal tar leaked from storage and processing facilities and contaminated surface soils, subsurface soils, and groundwater.
 Committed to addressing issues associated with the site by pursuing cleanup under Virginia's VRP, the City has been proactive in satisfying requirements of the VRP to date.
-The City has prepared a revised Remedial Action Plan (RAP) for an environmental remediation of the Oronoco MGP outfall site to remove approximately 2,900 cubic yards (CY) of impacted sediments containing tar-like and oil-like material via mechanical dredging.
-Removal of the impacted sediments and restoration of the site will provide an enhanced benthic environment for native marine species and reduce the risk to human health.
+The City previously prepared a revised Remedial Action Plan (RAP) for an environmental remediation of the Oronoco MGP outfall site to remove approximately 2,900 cubic yards (CY) of impacted sediments containing tar-like and oil-like material via mechanical dredging.
 The dredging and river bottom capping work was completed in 2018.
+Removal of the impacted sediments and restoration of the site now provides an enhanced benthic environment for native marine species and reduces the risk to human health.
+The City continues to work on repairing the Oronoco sewer pipe and recovering contaminants near the source.
+The City is working with the Virginia Department of Environmental Quality to identify remaining steps needed for closing this VRP site.
+It is anticipated there will be a need for long term maintenance and monitoring.

-33. Permitting System Software Implementation (Code, PZ, TES)
+66. Permitting System Software Implementation (Code, PZ, TES, Fire)

 The City's land development process is supported by multiple City departments and agencies, workflow processes and computerized systems.
 These processes and systems support the administration of development review, zoning permits, right of way permits, building and trade permits, and enforcement.
 The City's primary computerized land use management system (Permit Plan) is approximately 20 years old and has reached the end of its useful life.
 The City is replacing this legacy software with up-to-date technology that will provide online permit processing, payments, plan review, and electronic plans submission.
 The new land use management system will be an enterprise system that will be used primarily by the Departments of Code Administration, Planning and Zoning, and Transportation and Environmental Services.
 Other departments within the City will have access to the system as needed including Fire, Police, Health, Housing, Recreation, Real Estate, Archaeology and DASH.
 This project is fully funded by building permit fees.
+The new system is expected to go live in Fall of 2019, with a phase 2 upgrade (and final completion) anticipated for Fall of 2020.

-34. Parks Plans Implementation (Citywide and Neighborhood) (RPCA) Implementation of these plans will continue.
+67. Parks Plans Implementation (Citywide and Neighborhood) (RPCA) Implementation of these plans will continue.

-35. Regional Transportation Initiatives (TES)
+68. Regional Transportation Initiatives (TES)